 Paterson Joseph, writer and performer

-If you have information about the portrait in the Royal Albert Memorial Museum, Exeter, take part in this Art Detective discussion
+You can find out more about the portrait in the Royal Albert Memorial Museum, Exeter, in this Art Detective discussion

 Jenny Cooper and Miranda Kauffman's 'Black Tudors Bibliography'

 Jan Marsh's blog 'The Black Subject: Tate Britain'

 Leslie Primo's website

 Caroline Bressey and The Equiano Centre's 'Black Londoners 1800–1900'